-When taking delivery please ensure that you have received the correct number of boilers and flue collector manifolds to fulfil your order.
+When taking delivery please ensure that you have received the correct number of boilers and individual flue kits to fulfil your order.
 If any item is missing please contact our after sales service team.
 Please provide details of your order such as order number and contract number as well as a detailed description of the missing item.